MoonPoet/xaprb-src/content/blog/2008/how-i-hacked-the-hp-media-vault-to-support-ogg-and-flac-files.md

 # ipkg update
 ```

-I got this installation procedure from <a href="http://tech.groups.yahoo.com/group/hackingthemediavault/message/259">the Yahoo group on hacking the Media Vault</a>.
+I got this installation procedure from [the Yahoo group on hacking the Media Vault](http://tech.groups.yahoo.com/group/hackingthemediavault/message/259).

 ### Step 2: Install Firefly Nightly

 I wasn't able to determine whether the latest stable Firefly release has OGG streaming enabled, so I installed the latest nightly release.
-At some point in the future I'm sure a stable release will have it, but I breathed a prayer to Saint Hewlett and installed the nightly, following <a href="http://tech.groups.yahoo.com/group/hackingthemediavault/message/338">instructions I also found on Hacking the Media Vault</a>.
+At some point in the future I'm sure a stable release will have it, but I breathed a prayer to Saint Hewlett and installed the nightly, following [instructions I also found on Hacking the Media Vault](http://tech.groups.yahoo.com/group/hackingthemediavault/message/338).
 Fortunately it seems to work fine for me.
 Here's how I did it:

 ```
 # ipkg install mt-daapd-svn